Fédération Internationale de l'Automobile

-The Fédération Internationale de l'Automobile (FIA; International Automobile Federation) is an association established on 20 June 1904 to represent the interests of motoring organisations and motor car users.
-It is the governing body for many auto racing events, including Formula One.
-The FIA also promotes road safety around the world.
+The Fédération Internationale de l'Automobile (FIA; International Automobile Federation) is an international organisation with two primary functions surrounding use of the automobile.
+Its mobility division advocates the interests of motoring organisations, the automotive industry and motor car users in the fields of road safety and traffic circulation.
+The sport division is a governing body for many international motorsport championships and disciplines, including Formula One.